gitmiro/laravel-workflow/README.md

 ```

 When using Eloquent you will need to add 2 [mutators](https://laravel.com/docs/5.5/eloquent-mutators) to your model to let the save action work correctly.
-If you named your marking store argument `currentPlace` your model should contain this:
+If you named your marking store argument `currentPlace` and you're using the `SingleStateMarkingStore` your model should contain something like the
+following.
+If you're using the `MultipleStateMarkingStore` the `$value` will be an array not a string so you may wish to serialize it with JSON.
+Since we're
+using Eloquent mutators you must `json_encode`/`json_decode` manually in your mutators as Eloquent attribute casting via `$casts` is only run when no custom
+mutators exist for a given attribute.

 ```php